justtheimpaler/highfive/README.md

 ```

 In practice cases like these ones would be extremely rare.
 They are not cases that we will be encounter
-often -- or at all -- in business-grade databases.
+often &emdash; or at all &emdash; in business-grade databases.

 ## Usage